benlcollins/sparklineHelper/README.md

 ## Sparkline Helper for Google Sheets

-A professional-grade Sidebar tool for Google Sheets that allows you to visually design and insert complex [SPARKLINE functions](https://www.benlcollins.com/spreadsheets/sparklines-in-google-sheets/) with real-time data previews.
+A sidebar tool for Google Sheets that allows you to visually design and insert complex [SPARKLINE functions](https://www.benlcollins.com/spreadsheets/sparklines-in-google-sheets/) with real-time data previews.

 ![Sparkline Helper Demo](images/sparklineHelperDemoGif.gif)